yangbo/swagger-grails4/README.md

 - Automatically create description of values of Enum, if there is an id property then show id value in descriptions.
 - Automatically create element Schema of array.
 - Correctly process reference cycle
+  Because swagger-ui will hang-up if there is a cycle referencing in schemas, so we will not reference existed schema in array schemas items.
 - TODO: Can handle inherited trait properties and plain class properties.